Pixdigit/TurboOcto/README.md

 4. Fully fledged graphical interface

 ## Contributing
 Currently the engine is only developed by me.
 If you have interest feel free to contact or just make pull requests.
-My discord handle is: Pixdigit#9685
+Join the [Discord Server](https://discord.gg/d3R86vC)